CrazyWillBear/HexPM/README.md

 ## Limitations
 As of now, the amount of packages HexPM is capable of installing is small, and aside from that some packages don't even work.
 We also know that it can be a bit slow at times and that some commands simply break down unexpectedly.

+## Future Goals

+- Command to update HexPM within HexPM
+- Rewrite installer script parser so that you write into a `.json` file

 ## Screenshots
 ![alt text](https://cdn.discordapp.com/attachments/606270006040199209/796170724795482213/unknown.png)
 ![alt text](https://cdn.discordapp.com/attachments/606270006040199209/796170849773813770/unknown.png)